 We hope that you’ve found our first guide on how to hang wallpaper useful.
 Next up, we’ll be discussing how to handle those pesky obstacles, such as how to install wallpaper behind fixed radiators and how to hang wallpaper around windows.

-Browse the stylish ranges of wallpaper available online at I Love Wallpaper for on-trend interior design inspiration for your home, and for perfect application, get your kit ready to go with our collection of professional standard tools!
+Browse our full range of wallpaper here at I Love Wallpaper for on-trend interior design inspiration for your home, and for perfect application, get your kit ready to go with our collection of professional standard tools!

 For more living room decorating ideas and home decor tips, sign up to our newsletter or, follow us on I Love Wallpaper Instagram where you will find plenty of inspiration for every room within your home.